Breakdown of the symmetry constraint in a Floquet topological insulator: Symmetry constraint in topological insulator

-where $\mathcal{J}_v=\mathcal{O}_v^\dagger J_v\mathcal{O}_v$ and $J_v=\sum_{\textbf{R},\gamma \in v}C^\dagger_{\textbf{R},\gamma}|0\rangle \exp\big(-i\frac{2\pi xy}{N_xN_y}\big)\langle 0|C_{\textbf{R},\gamma}$ is sublattice quadrupole moment operator, with $v=\alpha,\beta$ and $C^\dagger_{\textbf{R},\gamma}$ being the creation operator of the fermion in the $v$ sublattice of the unit cell $\textbf{R}=(x,y)$.
-The unitary transformation $\mathcal{O}_v=(\Psi_1^v, \Psi_2^v,\cdots, \Psi_{2N_xN_y}^v)$, with $\mathcal{FF}^\dagger\Psi_n^{\alpha}=\epsilon_n^2\Psi_n^{\alpha}$, $\mathcal{F}^\dagger \mathcal{F}\Psi_n^{\beta}=\epsilon_n^2\Psi_n^{\beta}$, is performed to project $J_v$ in the space spanned by $\{\Psi_n^v\}$.
+where $\mathcal{J}_v=\mathcal{O}_v^\dagger J_v\mathcal{O}_v$ and $J_v=\sum_{\textbf{R},\gamma \in v}C^\dagger_{\textbf{R},\gamma}|0\rangle \exp\big(-i\frac{2\pi xy}{N_xN_y}\big)\langle 0|C_{\textbf{R},\gamma}$ is the sublattice quadrupole moment operator, with $v=\alpha,\beta$ and $C^\dagger_{\textbf{R},\gamma}$ being the creation operator of the fermion in the $v$ sublattice of the unit cell $\textbf{R}=(x,y)$.
+The unitary transformation $\mathcal{O}_v=(\Psi_1^v, \Psi_2^v,\cdots, \Psi_{2N_xN_y}^v)$, with $\mathcal{FF}^\dagger\Psi_n^{\alpha}=\epsilon_n^2\Psi_n^{\alpha}$ and $\mathcal{F}^\dagger \mathcal{F}\Psi_n^{\beta}=\epsilon_n^2\Psi_n^{\beta}$, is performed to project $J_v$ in the space spanned by $\{\Psi_n^v\}$.
 We plot the energy spectrum and the multipole chiral number $N$ in Fig. \ref{fig:1}(a).
-The result demonstrates the formation of the $4N$-degenerate gapped Majorana zero modes.
-Their probability distributions confirm their second-order corner-state nature, see Fig. \ref{fig:1}(b).
+The result demonstrates the formation of $4N$-degenerate gapped zero modes.
+Their probability distributions in Fig. \ref{fig:1}(b) confirm their second-order corner-mode nature.
 To gain a global description of this system, we plot in Fig. \ref{fig:1}(c) the phase diagram in the $\rho$-$\xi$ space.
-It clearly shows that this system exhibits only two phases: one is the topologically trivial phase, and the other is the second-order topological superconductor phase featuring four-fold degenerate second-order Majorana corner modes.
+It clearly shows that this system exhibits only two phases: One is the topologically trivial phase, and the other is the second-order topological insulator phase featuring four-fold degenerate second-order corner modes.
 The phase boundaries match the band-touching condition obtained from Eq. \eqref{sosc} as $\rho>a-\xi$ or $\rho<-\xi-a$, which verifies the bulk-corner correspondence.
-Therefore, the internal and inversion symmetries in our system prohibit the existence of first-order Majorana boundary modes and host only the second-order Majorana corner modes.
+Therefore, the internal and inversion symmetries in our system prohibit the existence of first-order boundary modes and host only second-order corner modes.
 Well protected by the symmetries, such a definite topological phase is not possible to change in the static case unless the symmetries are broken \cite{PhysRevLett.61.2015,PhysRevResearch.3.023039,PhysRevB.105.L081102,PhysRevLett.117.087402,McIver2020,PhysRevLett.126.196402,PhysRevLett.128.116803,PhysRevLett.130.026101}.
-This imposes a constraint on exploring exotic topological phases and simulating Majorana boundary modes in systems with determined symmetries.
+This imposes a constraint on exploring exotic topological phases and simulating boundary modes in systems with determined symmetries.